The Healthcare Program

 Accommodation & Meals

-Rooms are shared by up to 4 volunteers, split by gender and each room has its own bathroom with western-style facilities and hot showers.
-Fans are available for comfort in the summer months and bed linen is provided so volunteers need only bring personal toiletries and towels.
+Rooms are shared by up to 4 guests and split by gender.
+Fans are available for comfort in the summer months.
+Western style bathroom facilities, hot showers and bed linen is provided, so volunteers need only bring personal toiletries and a towel.
+The accommodation is basic but comfortable by local standards.

 *In addition to the program fees listed above a Registration Fee is payable to secure your place.
 The registration fee is USD 299 for those volunteering with Love Volunteers for the first time or USD 149 for any subsequent volunteer placements.
 The registration fee includes: lifetime LV Alumni Membership, fundraising support & advice, dedicated pre-departure support, certificate of completion (on request), and exclusive access to the LV Trip Planner.